![]() |

 Let's Do Organic Coconut Shredded, Unsweetened, 8-Ounce (Pack of 6)

-Purity Farms Organic Salt Free Ghee Clarified Butter -- 13 oz (See note above about ghee.)
+Purity Farms Organic Salt Free Ghee Clarified Butter -- 13 oz

 Rodelle Organics Pure Vanilla Extract-Bourbon, 4 Ounce